Global Coronavirus Cases Top 1 Million With 52,000 Fatalities, Death Rate At 5 Percent, Per ‘Worldometers’

-The worldwide coronavirus pandemic hit a grim benchmark on Thursday, when the worldwide total of cases exceeded 1 million, according to data compiled by the population statistics site Worldometers, which has been tracking the viral outbreak for several months.
-The statistical service also showed the global death toll topping 50,000 — a mortality rate of approximately five percent for coronavirus infection.
+The worldwide coronavirus pandemic hit a grim benchmark on Thursday, when the worldwide total of cases exceeded 1 million, according to data compiled by Worldometers, which has been tracking the viral outbreak for several months.
+The statistical service also showed the global death toll topping 50,000, a mortality rate of approximately 5 percent for coronavirus infection.

-The milestone follows Wednesday’s sobering revelation, according to Worldometers stats, that for the first time since the outbreak began, more than 1,000 Americans died of coronavirus in a single 24-hour period, as of Thursday afternoon, the United States death toll has reached 5,807, with more than 700 already dead on Thursday, as of 5 p.m.
-EDT, raising the possibility that the U.S. may top 1,000 deaths for a second straight day.
+The milestone follows Wednesday’s sobering revelation, according to Worldometers stats, that for the first time since the outbreak began, more than 1,000 Americans died of COVID-19 in a single 24-hour period, as of Thursday afternoon, the U.S. death toll has reached 5,807, with more than 700 already dead on Thursday, as of 5 p.m.
+ET, raising the possibility that the U.S. may top 1,000 deaths for a second straight day.

-The actual global case total, according to the Worldometers stats, had reached 1,007,796 by that same time, with 52,611 deaths — a mortality rate of 5.2 percent.
-The death rate varies widely by country, however, as seen in the chart below on this page.
+The actual global case total, according to Worldometers stats, had reached 1,007,796 by that same time, with 52,611 deaths; a mortality rate of 5.2 percent.
+The death rate varies widely by country, however, as seen in the chart below.

-The graph shows that while Italy has shown a world-leading death rate of 11.7 percent, the overall rate of mortality from coronavirus in the U.S. was 2.2 percent as of April 1.
+The graph shows that while Italy has shown a world-leading death rate of 11.7 percent, the overall rate of mortality from COVID-19 in the U.S. was 2.2 percent as of April 1.

 The chart below shows the distribution of #COVID19 cases versus deaths by country.